Table of Contents

 This amazing technology comes with a camera that is better than many options currently on the market.
 But, are you using yours effectively?

 In this article, we’ll look at some of the best tips for taking good pictures using your iPhone.
 Make sure you download Instagram so you can show off your work!
+While you are at it make sure to have the best iPhone case to protect your phone while you become pro iphone photographer.

 1. Clean Your Lens